 If you can stretch your budget another 100 dollars then I suggest you read our reviews of the best gaming laptops under 500 bucks here.
 You will find reviews of all the best options at that price.

-If you have not found a $400 gaming computer that you like the sound of on this list, check out many more gaming laptops reviews here.
+We hope you have found this list of our best gaming laptops under $400 useful in your search but if you have not found a $400 gaming computer that you like the sound of, check out more gaming laptops reviews here.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.